 The 67th Tamiya Pachi Contest “Bronze Prize”.
-Built in August 2007.
+I built this in August 2007.

 Easy to set up natural slack and excellent!!
 Molding is also fine.
-I could express the realism of the caterpillar along the trank roller even if it’s light tank.
+I could express the realism of the caterpillar along with the trank roller even if it’s a light tank.
 It is effective, though the price is also high.
-An usual installation is to much expense anyway it’s effective.
+A usual installation is a too much expense anyway it’s effective.

 Photo shot before painting.
-At first I would like to paint caterpillar separately, but it will not be easy to assemble by interfering the body and caterpillar each other so I had joined them all.
+At first, I would like to paint caterpillars separately, but it will not be easy to assemble by interfering with the body and caterpillar with each other so I had joined them all.
 Therefore, the painting process was not changed between not movable and movable caterpillar.

-Marder III is an antitank self-propelled artillery from which designed to attach importance to the defeating power in the emergency.
-Because of German tanks encountered strong Soviet Army tanks in the first stage of the Operation Barbarossa, it was necessary to develop such a vehicle.
+Marder III is antitank self-propelled artillery from which designed to attach importance to the defeating power in the emergency.
+Because German tanks encountered strong Soviet Army tanks in the first stage of Operation Barbarossa, it was necessary to develop such a vehicle.

 I got a bronze prize in the 67th Tamiya Pach!
 Contest.
-It might be obtained good impression by the angle of sending a photograph.
-I was very glad to get the prize cause it was my first participation of these kind of contests.
+It might be obtained a good impression by the angle of sending a photograph.
+I was very glad to get the prize cause it was my first participating in this kind of contest.

-This time, I painted this tank in the situation of North African front.
-After the German gray painting, I sprayed dark yellow, etc. Afterwards, I expressed dusty weathering colored buff, gray, sand, brown etc. with the enamel and pastel.
+This time, I painted this tank in the situation of the North African front.
+After the German gray painting, I sprayed dark yellow, etc. Afterward, I expressed dusty weathering colored buff, gray, sand, brown, etc. with the enamel and pastel.
 The traveling lock seems to be curved.

 Is it battle damage?
 I suppose I have thrown it somewhere.